Earlybird registration closes 6 February 2020

 With income and participants on the rise as students view it as their high school legacy, Ponytail Project is set to expand and become a national Cancer Council fundraiser in 2020.

-In this session, Erin Davies will share her keys to the fundraising success of this funky fundraiser.
+In this session, Ami Reynolds will share her keys to the fundraising success of this funky fundraiser.
 You’ll walk away knowing how to speak the fundraising language of teenagers, how to tailor branding and communication to a younger audience and better understand the legal challenges of fundraising to an under-18 audience.

-Presenter: ERIN DAVIES, Manager – Campaigns, Cancer Council QLD
+Presenter: AMI REYNOLDS, Manager – Campaigns and Event Experience, Cancer Council QLD

 How to use Facebook to maximise peer-to-peer event fundraising income